piyush-sarangi/piyush-sarangi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: I am a third year Electrical Engineering student at <a href='https://www.iitkgp.ac.in/'>Indian Institute of Technology, Kharagpur</a>.
 I am interested in Computational Linguistics and Historical Linguistics, with a particular focus on language change in Indo-Aryan languages.
-My current work explores data-driven approaches to Sanskrit–Prakrit sound correspondences and lexical evolution.
+My current work explores data-driven approaches to Sanskrit–Prakrit sound correspondences.